Author Archives: Midori Tanaka

 Stitch the Stars via Designed Good

 Make gift-giving a bit easier by browsing through Designed Good’s online catalogue of unique gifts that aren’t just designed well but designed for good.
-Find gifts from fashion, to prints, journals and jewelry as well as information on how the artist or entrepreneur is fulfilling Designed Good’s mandate of improving the world.
+Find gifts from fashion, prints, journals and jewelry as well as information on how the artist or entrepreneur is fulfilling Designed Good’s mandate of improving the world.
 Becoming a member is free and only takes your email address.
 My favourite item is this Stitch the Stars Calendar Kit.
 Use glow in the dark thread to connect the dots to stitch together the constellations each month.
 Simply stellar!

 Plan International’s Because I am a Girl